 In Alcoholics Anonymous, this usually involves sharing what they wrote down in Step 4 with their sponsor or fellow addicts as well as any proctors, nurses, caretakers, or therapists.
 Confessing your trespasses can be quite liberating to the addict.

-As for agnostics, atheists, and the non-religious, this is their opportunity to pay attention to the shortlist of their defects that most need attention and striving to be better people in light of that shortlist.
-For the secular, this is like a New Year’s Resolution to be better, but this time around it’s less half-hearted and more determined.
+For agnostics, atheists, and the non-religious, this is their opportunity to pay attention to the shortlist of their defects that most need attention and strive to be better people in light of that shortlist.
+For the secular, this is like a New Year’s Resolution to be better, but this time around, it’s less half-hearted and more determined.

-It can involve buying more alcohol by stealing from them or lying all the time about where you were.
+It can involve buying more alcohol by stealing from them or lying about your whereabouts.
 You can also talk to them about how you talk negatively behind their backs or not being a good friend to them as they were to you.
 In order to turn a new leaf, you need to acknowledge these wrongdoings and make those you’ve wronged learn that you’re sorry (even if only a few would forgive you for them).

-The same step where you go “outside” of yourself and realise how your actions can affect others have been helpful for other programmes like the 12-step programme for depression and the like because it presents an opportunity to you to look outward into the world rather than just inward with self-loathing and self-pity.
-If the person you have wronged insists that no amends are necessary, that’s okay too.
+This is the step where you go “outside” of yourself and realise how your actions can affect others.
+It presents an opportunity for you to look outward into the world rather than just inward with self-loathing and self-pity.
+If the person you have wronged insists that no amends are necessary, that’s okay, too.

 To the non-religious, the message of sobriety instead involves piety to a more productive and purpose-driven life.
 It’s also in the final step of the 12-step addiction rehab programme that you’re encouraged to help others in their recovery.
 Show them that they can achieve what you’ve achieved by sharing your difficulties, experiences, and pitfalls towards becoming a sober and fully functioning adult.

-Many members of Alcoholics Anonymous become sponsors themselves to addicts who wish to become sober as well.
-Instead of losing yourself analysing or creating 12 steps of recovery worksheets, it’s essential for you to understand the content and the meaning of every one of the 12 steps in order to make them work for you
+Indeed, many members of Alcoholics Anonymous become sponsors to addicts who wish to become sober as well.
+Instead of losing yourself analysing or creating 12 steps of recovery worksheets, it’s essential for you to understand the content and the meaning of every one of the 12 steps in order to make them work for you.

 Even the act of finding a goal to help you towards self-improvement because you haven’t figured out the direction of your life yet (and you don’t think religion is the answer) can fill the psychological cravings for sensation that drug addiction, substance abuse, and alcohol addiction used to fill (as your affordable luxury rehab service will readily point out to you).